Skip to main content

 Can my child still go to JC under the SEC?

 Yes.
-Students with sufficient G3 subjects and grades that meet the revised JC criteria (L1R4 ≤ 16 for the first SEC-based JAE) can apply to JC through the 2028 JAE.
+Students with sufficient G3 subjects and grades that meet the revised JC criteria (L1R4 ≤ 16) can apply to JC through the 2028 PSE.
 The pathway remains the same — strong academic performance at the G3 level qualifies students for JC.

 What happens to the N-Level certificate?